browserengineering/book/book/accessibility.md

 look very good, because buttons and input elements now have poor contrast with the white foreground text.
 Let's fix that.
 Recall that the `lightblue` and `orange` colors for `<input>` and `<button>` elements come from the browser style sheet.
-What we need is to make that style sheet depend on dark mode.
+We need to to make that style sheet depend on dark mode.

 This won't be *too* hard.
 One way to do it would be to programmatically modify